cruise-automation/webviz/packages/webviz-core/src/util/helpModalOpenSource.help.md

 If no WebSocket is found, you can instead drag and drop a bag into the page.
 You can drag a second bag while holding the `SHIFT` key.
 The topics of the second bag will be prefixed with `/webviz_bag_2`.

 To stream in a bag, use the `?remote-bag-url=…` parameter, [like this](?remote-bag-url=https%3A%2F%2Fopen-source-webviz-ui.s3.amazonaws.com%2Fdemo.bag).
+To stream in a second bag (similar to the SHIFT-drag from above), use `?remote-bag-url-2=…`.
 To navigate to a particular point in the bag on load, add in `&seek-to=12345` (in milliseconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)).

 You can also load a layout from a URL.
 This can be useful when you have a system that links to Webviz pages, and you know what kind of layout is useful for each link.
 You can even have a server that dynamically generates a layout based on the URL.
 Use the `?layout-url=` parameter, for example [like this](?layout-url=https%3A%2F%2Fopen-source-webviz-ui.s3.amazonaws.com%2FdemoLayout.json).